xmamalou/xmamalou/README.md

 Knows how to use Haskell, C/C++ and LaTeX.
-Probably.

-Likes the weird and abstract.
+Likes stuff that are weird abstract, like math and physics.

 Proffessionally unprofessional.
 <!---